mkohler/cython_swig/README.rst

 .. class:: handout

-    Adoping a powerful tool like SWIG or Cython, can be scary.
+    Adopting a powerful tool like SWIG or Cython, can be scary.
 At the beginning it can be hard to see whether it will do what you need.

     (CLICK) Start small.
 Like with any code, work incrementally.
 Neither